godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

             $AnimatedSprite.flip_v = velocity.y > 0

 Play the scene again and check that the animations are correct in each of the directions.
-When you're sure that movement is working correctly, add this line to ``_ready()`` so the player will be hidden when the game
+When you're sure the movement is working correctly, add this line to ``_ready()`` so the player will be hidden when the game
 starts: